ashtonw7/writing-with-no-purpose/posts/grinch.md

 ---

-Everyone loves the Grinch, because it’s a story that’s relatable to everyone.
+Everyone loves the Grinch, because it’s a story that’s relatable.

 If you love Christmas, you can relate to the gleeful little freaks down in Whoville.

-If you’re a fan of eat strange meats, mmm, that Roast Beast sounds good.
+If you’re a fan of strange meats, mmm, that Roast Beast sounds good.

 If you hate Christmas, or if you’re green, you can relate to the Grinch.